mdsol-share/crichton/doc/api_descriptor_documents.md

 closely related resources.
 The document details a Domain Application Protocol (DAP) for the referenced resources that are layered on top of the transport protocol(s) that the resource(s) support.

 ## Underlying Concepts<a name="underlying-concepts"></a>
 An _API Descriptor Document_ has a number of key concepts underlying its design and properties, including:

-- One of the foundations of the structure and elements an API Descriptor Document is built on is the [ALPS][] specification.
+- One of the foundations of the structure and elements that an API Descriptor Document is built on is the [ALPS][] specification.
 This specification defines a protocol and media-type independent resource semantic profile that is machine-readable.
 - In principle, an _API Descriptor Document_ does not define a schema or actions.
 Instead it defines the semantics or "vocabulary" that is associated with the referenced resource's data and state transitions.
 Therefore, it can define terms or it can reference external semantic documents, depending on requirements.
-Further, it establishes the semantics of the affordances, the links and forms, that are associated with a resource's state transitions.
+Further, it establishes the semantics of the affordances - the links and forms - that are associated with a resource's state transitions.
 Again, it may define these or reference an external semantic document.
 - The Descriptor Document assumes that it can reference an external, human-readable semantic documentation of any properties or affordances such as the links and forms that the Descriptor Document exposes.
 You can use an _API